 With all occupation permits, your dependents are also eligible for Mauritius residency.
 Dependents who are eligible include:

 - Common-Law Partner of the opposite sex

-- You child or children under 24 years old.
+- Your child or children under 24 years old.

 - Your parents.

-However, if they want to work, they’ll need their own occupation permit.
+However, they’ll need their own occupation permit if they want to work.
 The residency permit application fee for dependents is MUR5,000 per dependent.

 Professional Mauritius occupation permit

 This work permit is for skilled professionals with an employment contract from a Mauritian employer.
-You can find the job yourself or using a recruiting agent.
+You can find the job yourself or use a recruiting agent.

 Selected industries have a lower threshold.
-The minimum salary is MUR30,000 (or around USD$1,500) per month for these sectors:
+The minimum salary is at least MUR 30,000 (or around USD$1,500) per month for these sectors: